-Why does the choice of boots matter?
+Why does choosing the right boots matter?

 Every rider has asked themselves the question: which boots should I choose for my horse? 🤔

-Essential protection: spotlight on showjumping boots 🔥
+Essential protection: spotlight on show jumping boots 🔥

-Lami-cell - Elite Black Open-Fronted Boots x2
+Lami-cell - Elite open front boots black x2

 Closed boots up close: dressage vs cross-country ✨